 Saturday 1030-1130; Sunday 1030-1130 from Easter to end of October, otherwise 1200-1300.

 Most bells by A.J.van den Gheyn (1754-87); others by J.Bodri (1606-7), N.Legros (1751), vanAerschodt (1886), K.deMette (1929), Sergeys (1938), Michiels (1949).

-Traditional carillon of 41 bells Pitch of heaviest bell (excluding sub-bourdon) is G in the middle octave Transposition is up 7 semitone(s) Keyboard range: C F 40/(G) C F There are two missing bass semitones The whole instrument was installed in 1787 with bells made by vandenGheyn (except for 7) Auxiliary mechanisms: M Tower details: Height of console: 30 meters above ground Height of lowest level of bells: 33 meters above ground Height of highest level of bells: 35 meters above ground Belfry openness: 95% Year of latest technical information source is 1977*Links:
+Traditional carillon of 50 bells Pitch of heaviest bell is unknown Transposition is unknown Keyboard range: ---- / ---- The arrangement of tones and semitones is unknown.
+The presence or absence of a practice console is unknown The instrument was enlarged in 20__ with bells made by an unknown maker Prior history: In 1787, the instrument was begun with 41 bells by vandenGheyn (except for 7) Pitch of heaviest bell (excluding sub-bourdon) was G in the middle octave Transposition was up 7 semitone(s) Keyboard range was: C F 40/(G) C F There were two missing bass semitones Auxiliary mechanisms: M Tower details: Height of console: 30 meters above ground Height of lowest level of bells: 33 meters above ground Height of highest level of bells: 35 meters above ground Belfry openness: 95% Year of latest technical information source is 2020*Links:

 Explanations of page format and keyboard range are available.

 [TowerBells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]

 Please send comments or questions about this page to email@example.com.